Cally99/scaffold/README.md

 ## Creating a new backend app

-With an environment running, to start a new app called foo:
+With the development environment running, to start a new app called foo:

 ```shell
 > make new-backend-app name=foo